 See the great lighthouse or drive through the sand and visit the pyramids.
 Race under water or in space, watching the stars passing by.
 Have some rest under the palms on the beach (watching the other karts overtaking you :) ).
-But don't fall into the volcano!
+But don't eat the bananas!

 What is the history of STK?

 First there was TuxKart.
 Work on this happened (roughly) between April 2000 and March 2004.
 In June 2004, the 'Game of the Month' project of the Linux Game Tome decided to improve TuxKart.
 This was done between June and December 2004.
-Unfortunately, this projected ended in a big disagreement, and it was finally decided to save the current state as 'SuperTuxkart'.
-While some graphical improvements were done, the code base itself was very unstable and basically unplayable.
-Nobody worked on (Super)Tuxkart till 2006.
+Unfortunately, this projected ended in a big disagreement, and it was finally decided to save the current state as "SuperTuxKart".
+While some graphical improvements were done, the code base itself was very unstable and practically unplayable.
+Nobody worked on (Super)TuxKart for several years.

-Joerg Henrichs (aka hiker) picked up SuperTuxKart in 2006, fixed the outstanding bugs and performance issues without any further involvement of the original game designer or the GotM project.
-With the help of Coz a first release of STK was done in September 2006.
+In 2006, Joerg Henrichs (a.k.a.
+"Hiker") picked up SuperTuxKart, fixed the outstanding bugs and performance issues without any involvement of the original game designer or the GotM project.
+With the help of "Coz" a first release of STK was done in September 2006.

-In May 2007 version 0.3 was released, adding highscore lists, a new track (Island) and the bomb and MacOSX and OpenAL support.
+In May 2007, version 0.3 was released.
+It added high-score lists, a new track (Island), the time bomb, MacOSX support, and OpenAL support.

-February 2008 saw the 0.4 release, which used Bullet Physics to improve the collision handling.
-Auria joined and started improving tracks (Shifting Sand, Lighthouse).
+In February 2008 version 0.4 was released.
+This version used Bullet Physics to improve the collision handling.
+"Auria" joined and started improving tracks (Shifting Sand, Lighthouse).

-Version 0.5 was released in May 2008, and it included many improved tracks, challenges that need to be unlocked, the Follow-the-leader game mode and translations (OS language detector and matching to closest translation).
+Version 0.5 was released in May 2008.
+It included many improved tracks, unlockable challenges, Follow-the-leader game mode, and more translations (OS language detector and matching to closest translation).

-Version 0.6 was released on 22 January 2009.
-It has significantly improved gameplay: more physics, using Nitro and skidding.
-The sound system was improved, more interesting music was added and many new tracks and karts were added.
-It also saw the first special multi-player map for 3-Strikes battle and new items to use.
+Version 0.6 was released on January 22, 2009.
+It had significantly improved gameplay; better physics with Nitro and skidding.
+The sound system was also improved, more interesting music was added and many new tracks and karts were added.
+It also saw the first special multi-player arena for 3-Strikes battle and new items/powerups to use.

-Version 0.7 was released on December 20, 2010, which contains several significant improvements including: new rendering engine(Irrlicht), new GUI, kart and track animations, new tracks, karts, and items and support for shortcuts/alternative paths.
-0.7.1, 0.7.2, 0.7.3 were released shortly after with more improvements.
+Version 0.7 was released on December 20, 2010.
+It contained several significant improvements including: a new 3D rendering engine(Irrlicht),a new GUI (Graphical User Interface), new kart and track animations, new tracks, karts and items/powerups, and support for shortcuts/alternative paths.
+Versions 0.7.1, 0.7.2, 0.7.3 were released shortly after with more improvements.

-Version 0.8 was released on december 2012, adding a story mode and new challenge, with an improved AI, skidding, reverse mode, new tracks and music.
-The menu was also changed
+Version 0.8 was released in December 2012, adding a story mode and new challenges, improved AI and skidding, reverse mode, new tracks and music.
+The menus were also improved.

 How can I install STK ?